Treatment Options for Benzodiazepine Addiction

 Treatment may involve a combination of detox, medication-assisted therapies, counseling, and aftercare support.

 Benzo addiction is a serious problem that affects millions of Americans.
-Zinnia Healing can help.
+Zinnia Health can help.
 We offer comprehensive benzodiazepine addiction treatment inpatient and outpatient programs.
 Call us today at (855) 430-9439.

 Treatment for Benzodiazepine Addiction

 Benzodiazepine abuse can lead to physical and psychological dependence, which can be very difficult to manage because of the severe withdrawal symptoms that occur.

 Treatment for benzodiazepine addiction typically involves a combination of medical and mental health interventions, including medical detoxification, behavioral health therapies and medication-assisted treatment (MAT).

 To understand the types of treatment available for benzodiazepine addiction, we first need to look at how people use benzos.

 According to the Food and Drug Administration (FDA), benzodiazepines like diazepam, alprazolam, lorazepam, and clonazepam are used to treat anxiety disorders, insomnia, seizures, social phobia, and panic disorder.
 They are also prescribed as premedication prior to certain medical treatments.

 Popular brands of benzodiazepines, also known as benzos, include Valium, Ativan, Klonopin, and Xanax.

 The University of California, Los Angeles (UCLA) states that misusing benzodiazepines, either by using them in larger quantities or without a prescription, can result in an addiction that affects both the body and mind.

 The Centers for Disease Control and Prevention (CDC) notes that, in 2017, there were 11,537 overdose fatalities involving benzodiazepine.
 Therefore, there is an urgent public health need for benzodiazepine addiction treatment.